What are Short Breaks?

 The Coventry City Council Short Breaks Service is run by the Children's Disability Team (CDT).

-The council runs three types of Short Break:
+The council runs 3 types of Short Break:

 Community Short Breaks

-Community Short Breaks provide group activities for children and young people with disabilities to relax, have fun, make new friends and develop independence skills.
+Community Short Breaks provide group activities for children and young people with a disability to relax, have fun, make new friends and develop independence skills.

 Activities last up to 2 hours during term time and school holidays.
 Our aim is to ensure that all children accessing the service have the support they need to engage in community based activities.